benbristow/AspNetCore/BenBristow.AspNetCore.DataValidationException/README.md

 ```

 The `AddToModelState<T>` method will automatically:
-1. Map domain property names to model property names using `MapsToPropertyAttribute`
+1. Map domain property names to model property names using `DataValidationMapsToPropertyAttribute`
 2. Add all validation errors to the ModelState
 3. Preserve property names for unmapped properties